dwave-training/foundations-for-quantum-programming/List_Comprehension/README.md

 1. Create two new lists:

-- Name the first list ``cost``.
-Add the following values, in order, to the list: 5, 10, 3, This list represents the cost of each item.
+- Name the first list ``costs``.
+Add the following values, in order, to the list: 5, 10, 3.
+This list represents the cost of each item.

-- Name the second list ``item``.
+- Name the second list ``items``.
 Add the following values, in order, to the list: 0,1,0,1.
 This list represents if the item is packed in the shipping container.
-When the item is equal to 1, it is included in the container; if it is equal to 0, it is not in the container.
+When the value is equal to 1, it is included in the container; if it is equal to 0, it is not in the container.

-2. On a separate line, use a list comprehension to create a new list and name it ``value``.
+2. On a separate line, use list comprehension to create a new list and name it ``values``.

-3. The ``value`` list should contain $- cost_i * item_i$ of the items that are in the container.
+3. The ``values`` list should contain $- \texttt{cost}_i * \texttt{item}_i$ if the items that are in the container.
 Hint: Use an if statement to provide a condition.

-4. Print the ``value`` list to your terminal.
+4. Print the ``values`` list to your terminal.

-**Note that if you add the elements in the ``value`` list, you will get the same output as the For Loop assignment!**
+**Note that if you add the elements in the ``values`` list, you will get the same output as the For Loop assignment!**